timmcginley/Agile/Systems/Site/README.md

 # Site

-The SITE system respondS to site and contextual requirements.
+The SITE system responds to SITE and contextual requirements.
 They will inform the extents of the bounding conditions and the form of the building.
-* We prefer to think of the site as the 'platform' for the building.
-This true for existing building extensions or to the refurbishment of an offshore oil platform.
+* We prefer to think of the SITE as the 'platform' for the building.
+This true for existing building extensions as it is to the refurbishment of disused oil or gas platforms.
-* Where is the site centre?
+* Where is the SITE centre?
 It does not need to be the exact centre, but it is where the core will grow from.
 * If there is an existing building, what will be your project's relationship to this?

 The SITE system includes: